mrghasemi1992/natours/README.md

-This is a MERN stack project.
+This is a MERN (MongoDB, Express, React & TypeScript) stack project.

 # How to run?
 1. `npm i`